bgraedel/arcos4py/CONTRIBUTING.md

 ## Deploying

-A reminder for the maintainers on how to deploy.
+A reminder for the maintainers on how to deploy:
 Make sure all your changes are committed (including an entry in CHANGELOG.md).
 Then run: